Nfx1z/JS-Model_TF-API/README.md

     nvm use 18
     ```

+6. Back to your project directory.
-4. Install dependencies `bash modules.sh`
+7. Install dependencies by run `npm install`
-5. (Optional) If error occurs, run:
+8. If error occurs, run:

     ```bash
     sudo apt-get update